Spin until your heart’s content

-Fabric are cheap and burn out fast, so are normally found only on the cheapest bikes.
-Leather is the standard, and provides a decent balance between toughness and cost.
+Fabric brakes are cheap but can burn out fast.
+As such, they’re normally found only on the cheapest bikes.
+Leather is the standard and provides a decent balance between toughness and cost.

 Magnets are the gold standard.
 There’s no brake wear, because there’s no contact between the magnet and the wheel, and you don’t even hear a sound, because again, the brakes aren’t actually touching the wheels.
 Plus, magnetic brakes have a completely smooth action, allowing you to brake at the exact force you want, every single time.
 But they are much more expensive than the other options.